Earu/gm_io_events/README.md

 # io_events
-Garry's Mod module for that will run hooks upon file system changes
+Garry's Mod module that will run hooks on the lua side upon file system changes.

+Note: This is still WIP.